Delicious Mango Overnight Oats

 The best oats for mango overnight oats are old fashioned rolled oats.
 These are the only oats that will work for making overnight oats!

 You can’t use quick cook or steel cut oats to make mango overnight oats.
 With quick cook oats, they can get too mushy when soaking overnight.
 With steel-cut oats, they can’t soak up the moisture overnight.
 They need to be cooked with heat to make them edible.
-If you need a Steel Cut Oats recipe, this is the one we love!
+If you need a Steel Cut Oats recipe, we love this Baked Steel Cut Oatmeal!

 How to Store Mango Oats